 “I don’t think gender should be an issue, limiting who can or can’t do the job.”

 MAN BEHIND THE WOMAN

-But some wondered whether she was her own woman. ”It’s obvious who she represents,” said Puttasa Karnsakulton, a 37-year-old clothing shop owner.
-Thaksin, a twice-elected prime minister who is now living as a fugitive from Thai justice in Dubai, has said he wants to come home, and one of Yingluck’s policies is an amnesty for political offences.
+But some wondered whether she was her own woman.
+“It’s obvious who she represents,” said Puttasa Karnsakulton, a 37-year-old clothing shop owner.
+Thaksin, a twice-elected prime minister who is now living as a fugitive from Thai justice in Dubai, has said he wants to come home, and one of Yingluck’s policies is an amnesty for political offenses.

 “I can’t accept it if having the first female prime minister means she’ll come in to benefit one person.
 There are doubts in my mind that this is simply a woman in front of a man,” Puttasa said.
 Puea Thai’s plan to give each province 100 million baht ($3.2 million) to support the income-generating activities of women’s groups has left some women’s rights advocates skeptical.

 “Who is to decide who will get the money?
 Will this be just a one-off handout?
 Will it work as a revolving fund?” asked Sutada Mekrungruengkul, director of the Gender and Development Research Institute.
-Siriphan Noksuan, associate professor at Chulalongkorn University’s Faculty of Political Science, said it was far too early to say what kind of leader she would be.
+Siriphan Noksuan, an associate professor at Chulalongkorn University’s Faculty of Political Science, said it was far too early to say what kind of leader she would be.

 “People know she’s a political novice,” Siriphan said.
 “But they also trust that she will have an army of pundits and economic advisers behind the scene to help her.”
 For now, she can bask in her victory after a campaign that left defeated Prime Minister Abhisit Vejjajiva, a career politician, struggling from day one.